moon-home/Pic2NewickTree/README.md

 # Pic2NewickTree
-This is a research collaboration between Luna (Ecology Evolutionary Biology Lab, UTK) and Moon (Computational Biology Lab, UTK).
+This is a research collaboration between Luna (B. O'Meara lab, Ecology Evolutionary Biology Department, UTK) and Moon (Computational Biology Lab, UTK).

 ## Final product
 A database for managing and retrieving published phylogenetic trees.
 To this aim, several steps are needed: